 WHERE YOUR PERSONAL INFORMATION WILL BE SENT

-Your data may be transferred outside of the European Union from time to time to members or businesses within the Withers LLP group of companies or to trusted service providers and third parties.
+Your data may be transferred outside of the European Union or the UK from time to time to members or businesses within the Withers LLP group of companies or to trusted service providers and third parties.

-In all cases, the transfer will be on the basis of a European Commission adequacy decision or we will implement adequate safeguards to protect your personal information, such as the European Commission approved Standard Contractual Clauses or the EU-US Privacy Shield certification if your data is transferred to a Shield certificated organisation in the USA.
-To obtain further information on the data transfer mechanisms on which we rely, please contact us as set out below.
+In all cases, the transfer will be on the basis of a European Commission adequacy decision or we will implement adequate safeguards to protect your personal information, such as the European Commission approved Standard Contractual Clauses.
+To obtain further information on the data transfer mechanism on which we rely, please contact us as set out below.